 | 1/8–3/8 in | .035 in |

 Use smaller wires on thin sheet to reduce burn-through and keep control.
 Choose a larger diameter wire on thicker stock or open butt gaps to drive penetration and fill voids.
 In vertical and overhead work, smaller wires help you manage the pool and limit sagging.
-If you want freedom from rework, select the size that matches heat input, joint fit, and position.
-Precision here gives you cleaner beads and stronger joints.

 Match Wire Size to Penetration

-You should match wire size to the material thickness because thicker base metal typically needs a larger diameter wire for deeper penetration and weld integrity.
-For thinner stock, a smaller wire helps you control heat input and avoid burn-through while still achieving the required penetration depth.
-The best choice balances wire size and penetration so you get adequate fusion without losing precision or creating fit-up problems.
-Additionally, selecting the right wire type, such as E71T-GS for mild steel, can further enhance weld quality.
+Match wire size to the material thickness because thicker base metal often needs more heat, fill, and fusion.
+For thinner stock, a smaller wire helps you control heat input and avoid burn-through while still reaching the needed penetration depth.

 Material Thickness